 - As a result the

-$logsarray holds the list of task log objects.
+$logsarray will hold the list of task log objects.

-A task log object carries a number of attributes as visible from the following console example:
+A task log object carries a number of attributes as shown in the following console example:

 Write Log to File